3D-e-Chem/kripodb/README.md

 ## Protein Data Bank

-All fragments form all proteins in PDB compared with all.
+All fragments form all proteins-ligand complexes in PDB compared with all.
 Data set contains PDB entries that where available at 23 December 2015.

 * kripo.sqlite - Fragments sqlite database